 The Bodhisatta was once a garuda king.
 He would often take the form of an extremely handsome young man and join games of dice with a human king.
-Word of his beauty spread around the palace and one day the gorgeous queen consort came to see him.
+Word of his beauty spread around the palace, and one day the gorgeous queen consort came to see him.
 They caught each other’s gaze and fell in love.
-By his supernatural powers, the garuda stirred up a raging storm over the city and in the darkness fled with the queen to his remote island home where they lived happily together.
-Nobody knew what had happened to the queen, so the Bodhisatta continued to come play dice with the unsuspecting king.
+By his supernatural powers, the garuda stirred up a raging storm over the city and fled with the queen in the darkness to his remote island home, where they lived happily together.
+Nobody knew what had happened to the queen, so the Bodhisatta continued to play dice with the unsuspecting king.

 The king sent one of his minstrels out in search of his missing queen, ordering him to explore every land and sea until he found her.
-Eventually he took passage on a merchant ship and while out on the ocean the men asked him to play his lute for them.
-He warned them that his songs were so good they would excite the fish and the boat would be wrecked, but they did not believe him and they insisted.
-As he sang and played, fish splashed about and a giant sea creature leapt out of the water, falling on the ship and splitting it into two.
+Eventually he took passage on a merchant ship, and while out on the ocean the men asked him to play his lute for them.
+He warned them that his songs were so good they would excite the fish and the ship would be wrecked, but they did not believe him and they insisted.
+As he sang and played, fish splashed about and a giant sea creature leaped out of the water, falling on the ship and splitting it in two.

 Blown by the wind, the minstrel floated on a plank and came to the Bodhisatta’s island home, where the runaway queen recognized and welcomed him.
 He told her his story of how he got to the island, and she brought him back to her home to take care of him.
 They became lovers, he hiding away whenever the Bodhisatta was at home.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples considered quitting the sangha after falling for the charms of a woman.
-The Buddha explained that it’s easy to be led astray by women, and then he told this story as an example of how there is no place one can escape their temptation.
+The Buddha explained that it’s easy to be led astray by women, and then he told this story as an example of how there is no place one can escape temptation.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.